zakodium-oss/react-plot-docs/docs/070_plot.md

 import PlotDemo from './plot/Plot.demo.tsx';
 import PlotMargin from './plot/PlotMargin.demo.tsx';

-`Plot` is the container of all other component, and the main component in `react-plot` that create the plot svg
+`Plot` is the container of all other components, and the main component in `react-plot` that create the plot svg

 <PlotDemo/>